englekk/handbook-docs/Fuse/01 - Getting Started.md

 ]
 ```

-To add/remove package references in the `unoproj`-file:
+To add/remove references to one of the standard packages shipping with Fuse :

 ```
 "Packages": [